-The Data Science and Applied AI Postdoctoral Scholars Program at the Data Science Institute offers fellowships for Postdoctoral Scholars who wish to deepen their knowledge of cutting-edge data science and computing research while developing additional expertise in a specific, applied problem domain.
+The Postdoctoral Scholars Program at the Data Science Institute offers fellowships for Postdoctoral Scholars who wish to deepen their knowledge of cutting-edge data science and computing research while developing additional expertise in a specific, applied problem domain.
 For more information about how to apply to the program, please visit the Fellowships page.

 Dylan FitzpatrickPostdoctoral Scholar, Data Science Institute; Research Director, Crime & Education Labs at University of Chicago Urban Labs